4d-go-mobile/sdk/docs/EditActionHasUniqueTask.md

 	<true/>
 ```

-## If we want to go further
+## Bonus

-### for all type of action (doable quickly)
+### for all type of action

-We could imagine have some definition by action, not only "edit" one.
-For that for instance a new boolean `hasUniqueTask` could be added to the action json
+We could have some definition by action, not only the "edit" one.
+For that a new boolean `hasUniqueTask` could be added to the action json definition

 #### for android